flogball00/react-hot-router/README.md

-react-hot-boilerplate
+Fork of Dan Abramov's react-hot-boilerplate but now with react-router included.

+react-hot-router
 =====================

-The minimal dev environment to enable live-editing React components.
+The minimal dev environment to enable live-editing React components, and react-router.

 ### Usage